 Direct and indirect personal data

 Direct personal data are data that clearly identify a natural person, such as name, photo, or personal identification number.
 Indirect personal data are data that in combination can be used to uniquely identify a person.
-Examples are place of residence, membership in a particular organisation, IP address, vehicle registration plate, information about income, or health-related information.
+Examples are place of residence, membership in a particular organization, IP address, vehicle registration plate, information about income, or health-related information.
 In a small town where one only person has a certain profession, information about place of residence and profession can be sufficient to identify a participant in a research study.

-If you destroy the code key or erase everything that directly or indirectly identifies a natural person, so that it is no longer possible to connect the information to an individual, you have de-identified, or anonymised the material.
+If you destroy the code key or erase everything that directly or indirectly identifies a natural person, so that it is no longer possible to connect the information to an individual, you have de-identified, or anonymized the material.
 In that case, the data are no longer considered to be personal data, and GDPR does not apply.

 Personal data in audio, image, and video files

 Before audio, image, and video files are made accessible for further research, it is important to consider GDPR and other legislation.
 A person’s face can easily be used to identify that person, which means that it is personal data.
 A voice is personal data if it can identify a person by voice alone, meaning that as long as it hasn’t been distorted or changed due to age or other factors.
-It is often impossible to anonymise these types of data without labour-intense efforts and technical tools, and doing so may make the data more or less useless for further research.
+It is often impossible to anonymize these types of data without labour-intense efforts and technical tools, and doing so may make the data more or less useless for further research.
 (For example, a distorted voice cannot be used to study dialects.)
-These data should still be pseudonymised as far as possible, by for instance replacing names of people, dates, locations, and other information with ID numbers, serial numbers, pseudonyms, or more general terms.
+These data should still be pseudonymized as far as possible, by for instance replacing names of people, dates, locations, and other information with ID numbers, serial numbers, pseudonyms, or more general terms.
 Consult the data protection officer if you collect audio, image, or video data that may contain personal data.

 These are some examples of audio, image, and video material that may contain personal data: